opendatateam/docker-udata/README.md

 ## Installing extra sources

-:warning: theme management have been modified when [migrating to udata 3](https://udata.readthedocs.io/en/stable/roadmap/udata-3/).
+:warning: Theme management has been modified when [migrating to udata 3](https://udata.readthedocs.io/en/stable/roadmap/udata-3/).
 This section is under renovation.

 You can install extra sources by mounting directories as subdirectories of `/src/`.